ddrohan/dynamic-web-dev-labs/lab02/step4.md

-# Step 4 - Adding our 'Routes', Part 1 ( 'home' & 'findAll' )
+# Step 4 - Adding our 'Routes', Part 1 ( 'findAll' & 'findOne')

 With our "backend" model in place, it's now time to open some routes that a client can interact with.
 The following are a list of actions a user can perform: